WARNING: This page contains graphic content.

 The companies that make this stuff sponsor the contests.
 They invest heavily in their market.
 They’re constantly trying to recruit new customers.
 They want to keep people doing this.
 It’s insidious.
 There was a recent animal killing contest for youths and a lot of the prizes were donated by equipment companies.
 It’s like cigarettes—gotta get ’em hooked.

-How do people try to justify these killing contests, since data shows there’s no need to reduce coyote numbers by killing and research has proven that killing coyotes actually increases their numbers?
+How do people try to justify these killing contests, since data shows there’s and research has proven that killing coyotes actually increases their numbers?

 I have not seen any reason they do this other than for fun or money.
 They post brag pictures of dead animals in the backs of their trucks.
 They’ll say, "One less fawn killer."
 It’s just nonsense.
 Coyotes are omnivores, they are beneficial at reducing the rodent population, they serve a purpose.
 But these guys lure these animals out, kill them as quickly as possible, make their little videos and then dump them and go out and do it again.
 It’s this massive slaughter.
 It’s beyond disgusting.